word-ky/codesign/README.md

-# Split DNN Joint Optimization System for Accuracy and Communication
+# Task-Oriented Real-time Visual Inference for IoVTs: A Co-design Framework of Dynamic Deep Neural Networks and Mobile Edge Deployment

 ## Project Overview